bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-04-usecases.md

 ## Pre-Lab

+### 0.
 ### 1. Know what the lab is about

-In this exercise you will develop a detailed Scenario for a Use Case, and draw a Class Diagram for an application called "HTW" - Halloween Treats Worldwide.
+In this exercise you will develop a detailed Scenario for a Use Casefor an application called "HTW" - Halloween Treats Worldwide.
 Have a look at the description of the system:

 ---